flowerinthenight/flowerinthenight.github.io/_posts/2021-07-31-extracting-grpc-funcs-to-list.md

 tags: [golang, grpc, grpc-gateway, cmdline]
 ---

-This might be hacky and there might a proper way to do this but recently, I needed to generate all the functions' gRPC-generated full names from our protobuf definitions.
-This was part of our RBAC module that needs to filter gRPC function calls.
+This might be hacky and there might be a proper way to do this but recently, I needed to generate all the functions' gRPC-generated full names from our protobuf definitions.
+This is part of our RBAC module that needs to filter gRPC function calls.
 I got the list from our [generated Go client](https://github.com/alphauslabs/blue-sdk-go) using the following command(s):

 {% highlight shell %}
 # Main command: